 Instructions

-1. To make the tangzhong: whisk flour and water in a saucepan to combine and remove lumps.
-Place on stovetop and whisk over medium heat, until the mixture thickens.
-At around the five minute mark, the mixture begins to quickly thicken.
-At this point, whisk constantly to avoid formation of lumps.
-For the next 2 to 3 minutes periodically take the pan off the heat and drag a spoon through the mixture.
-If it leaves lines or swirls in the mixture that does not fall into itself, it is done.
+- To make the tangzhong: whisk flour and water in a saucepan to combine and remove lumps.
+Place on the stovetop and whisk over medium heat until the mixture thickens.
+At around the five-minute mark, the mixture begins to thicken quickly.
+At this point, whisk constantly to avoid the formation of lumps.
+For the next 2 to 3 minutes, periodically take the pan off the heat and drag a spoon through the mixture.
+It is done if it leaves lines or swirls in the mixture that does not fall into itself.
 Remove from heat.
 Allow to come to room temperature.
 Unused tangzhong can be kept in the refrigerator, covered in plastic wrap, for up to three days.

-2. In a stand mixer affixed with a dough hook, combine the dry ingredients for the bread.
+- Combine the dry ingredients for the bread in a stand mixer affixed with a dough hook.
 Make a well in the dry ingredients and add the milk, egg, and tangzhong.
 Mix until the dough comes together.
 Add butter.
 Knead on level 2 or 4 for at least 10 minutes.
 The sound of dough slapping up against the bowl is an indicator that it is getting close to being ready.

-4. Form dough into a ball and place in a large greased bowl to proof.
-Cover with a plastic wrap and let stand in a warm, non drafty area for 45 minutes.
+- Form dough into a ball and place in a large greased bowl to proof.
+Cover with a plastic wrap and let stand in a warm, non-drafty area for 45 minutes.

-6. Divide into six equal parts and stretch dough to slightly elongate.
-Place on a greased flat surface.
+- Divide into six equal parts and stretch the dough to slightly elongate.
+Place on a greased, flat surface.
 Cover with a greased plastic wrap and allow to rise again for 15 minutes.

-7. Stretch dough to 2.5x times the length of the hotdog.
+- Stretch the dough to 2.5 times the length of the hotdog.
 Wrap dough around each hot dog.
 Place on a greased cookie sheet.
-Cover with a greased plastic wrap and allow to proof until it doubles in size, about 45 minutes.
+Cover it with a greased plastic wrap and allow it to proof until it doubles in size, for about 45 minutes.

-8. Whisk a couple teaspoons of water and an egg until well blended.
+- Whisk a couple of teaspoons of water and an egg until well blended.
 Brush over buns.
 Bake in a preheated 350 degrees F oven for about 20 minutes or until golden brown.

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.